 The company was concerned, however, that the risks associated with a new product outweighed the benefits, and the information available in the market lacked the detail and depth needed.
 Teams across the company worried that a new solution might not meet all business functionality needs and could require significant training and time commitments by the user community.
 The company’s IT team turned to PK to develop a Proof of Concept (PoC) to provide the leadership with objective data demonstrating the value, including quantifiable benefits and a list of functionality SAP S/4HANA would deliver.

 Leveraging its extensive experience in SAP, the PK team began by standing up a copy of the company’s SAP ERP 6.0 EHP5 (Non-Unicode) Quality Assurance environment on an internal AWS environment and converted it to SAP’s latest release S/4HANA.
 PK also ran state-of-the-art custom code remediation tools that identified and implemented solutions to 98 percent of potential issues due to migration of the company’s custom code inventory.
-The successful PoC demonstrated that its core SAP ERP environment was S/4HANA compatible and demonstrated the impact of a conversion.
+The successful PoC demonstrated that its core SAP ERP environment was S/4HANA compatible and demonstrated the impact of conversion.
 It also allowed the company’s IT team to test out new functionality and develop a timeline and plan for the future.
 In doing so, it enabled Greenheck’s IT team to present a viable and cost-effective roadmap for the development and deployment of and new SAP and ERP solutions.
-Not only did the IT team have a path to leadership support, it also had a model and best practices to support the transition.
+Not only did the IT team have a path to leadership support, but it also had a model and best practices to support the transition.